Skip to main content

 Written by Sidra Condron

-Ad History (built into your search results on SpyFu) makes it faster and easier to start with fully optimized ad copy on day 1.
+Ad History makes it faster and easier to start with strong, optimized ad copy on day 1.
 This article will help you find:

 • your competitor's best ad copy